jotasprout/Sprout-Autumn-P1c/Project-Status-1-on-1.md

 ## Minor To Do
 - ConnectionFactory

+## Wish List
 - Returned tickets show usernames

-## Wish List
-- Total amount for all requests by author_fk